Gamification: Health

 Applications like Fitocracy and QUENTIQ (Dacadoo) use gamification to encourage their users to exercise more effectively and improve their overall health.
 Users are awarded varying numbers of points for activities they perform in their workouts, and gain levels based on points collected.
 Users can also complete quests (sets of related activities) and gain achievement badges for fitness milestones.
 Health Month adds aspects of social gaming by allowing successful users to restore points to users who have failed to meet certain goals.
 Public health researchers have studied the use of gamification in self-management of chronic diseases and common mental disorders, STD prevention, and infection prevention and control.

 In a review of health apps in the 2014 Apple App Store, more than 100 apps showed a positive correlation between gamification elements used and high user ratings.
 MyFitnessPal was named as the app that used the most gamification elements.

 Further, many applications have been proposed to reduce the impact of low air quality on health.

 Work

 Gamification has been used in healthcare, financial services, transportation, government, and others.
-Game elements, such as experience points (XP), badges, and other progress indicators, have been shown to enhance user engagement and productivity in business learning programs.
+Game elements, such as experience points, badges, and other progress indicators, have been shown to enhance user engagement and productivity in business learning programs.
 Gamification can enhance employee engagement, motivation, and skill development by incorporating elements such as challenges, progress tracking, and rewards.
 However, gamification can also build resentment and drive unsafe personal behavior in the workplace, such as workers skipping bathroom breaks.

+Human resources applications of gamification

+Within Human Resources, gamification can be leveraged to enhance employee engagement, training, and development.
+By integrating interactivity into HR processes, companies have been able to foster a more engaged and motivated workforce.
+Specifically with regards to training, gamification has been proven to improve knowledge retention.

+In recent years, gamification platforms have also been incorporated into employee benefits programs to drive participation, improve retention rates, and boost motivation with rewards such as discounts, extra vacation days, and wellness perks.